 Crown of Horns: Her crown actually is a single horn.
 It's not even attached to a tiara; it's just a horn.
 It's also possibly a visual innuendo.

-Dark Action Girl: Far more competent than our main protagonist and does it all with a thick air of moral ambiguity.
+Dark Action Girl: Competent and does it all with a thick air of moral ambiguity.

 Dark Is Evil: With a name like Black Queen and her Caligula tendencies, it's no wonder.
 Helps that she is visually very dark, with her predominantly black clothes and dark hair, contrasting Barbarella whos shinier.